Retirement-ruining money mistakes

 They arrive with different concerns about their spending habits, he said, but "one thing I hear fairly frequently is that they're blowing through their Social Security, pension or retirement money at a frightening rate."

 Loneliness, grief or an urge to keep up with current styles and trends can all lead retirees to spend more than they can afford, he says.

 "Maybe they've been frugal their whole lives," he added, "and it's, 'Now I'm retired, and I want to buy what I want.'"

 Addressing compulsive shopping starts by admitting the problem to a friend, family member, counselor or in groups such as Debtors Anonymous, Shulman said.

 An elderly woman who collected valuable coins wanted to foil robbers, so she decided to hide about $100,000 worth of them around her house.

-Unfortunately, her heirs don't know where she hid the money, or if the woman even remembers, said Jude Boudreaux of Upperline Financial Planning in New Orleans.
+Unfortunately, her heirs don't know where she hid the money, or if the woman even remembers, said Jude Boudreaux of The Planning Center in Chicago and New Orleans.
 "For now, they're planning on taking a metal detector through the house after she passes."

 Boudreaux said he's seen all kinds of valuable possessions locked away or forgotten, from piles of casino chips to antiques and valuable art.

 Other financial advisers say it's not uncommon for family members to discover safe deposit boxes full of unredeemed savings bonds, sometimes long after the bonds had matured and stopped paying interest.

 But the most common lost treasure is probably good old-fashioned cash.
 A survey by American Express found that 23% of Americans are keeping some of their savings in bills and coins.